Iași: World War II

-During the war, while the full scale of the Holocaust remained generally unknown to the Allied Powers, the Iași pogrom stood as one of the known examples of Axis brutality toward the Jews.
+During the war, while the full scale of the Holocaust remained generally unknown to the Allied Powers, the Iași pogrom, launched by the Romanian dictator, Ion Antonescu, stood as one of the well-known examples of brutality toward the Jews.
 The pogrom lasted from 29 June to 6 July 1941, and over 13,266 people, or one third of the Jewish population, were massacred in the pogrom itself or in its aftermath, and many were deported.
 Particularly brutal was the massacre of Jews who were forced on sealed trains in the brutal summer heat.
 Over half of the occupants perished in these trains, which were aimlessly driven throughout the countryside with no particular destination.

 In May 1944, the Iași area became the scene of ferocious fighting between Romanian-German forces and the advancing Soviet Red Army and the city was partially destroyed.
 The German Panzergrenadier Division Großdeutschland won a defensive victory at the Battle of Târgu Frumos, near Iași, which was the object of several NATO studies during the Cold War.
 By 20 August, Iași had been taken by Soviet forces.

 Iași suffered heavy damage due to Soviet (June–July 1941, June 1944) and American (June 1944) airstrikes, respectively.
 The bombing of Soviet aviation and artillery on 20 August 1944, resulted in more than 5,000 civilian deaths and the destruction of two-thirds of the city.

 Post-World War II era

 Iași experienced a major wave of industrialisation, in 1955–1989.
 During this period of time, it received numerous migrants from rural regions, and the urban area expanded.
-In the communist era, Iași saw a growth of 235% in population and 69% in area.
-The local systematization plans of the old city started in 1960 and continued in the 1970s and 1980s as part of the larger national systematization program; however, the urban planning was sometimes arbitrary and followed by dysfunctions.
+In the Communist era, Iași saw a growth of 235% in population and 69% in area.
+The local systematisation plans of the old city started in 1960 and continued in the 1970s and 1980s as part of the larger national systematisation programme; however, the urban planning was sometimes arbitrary and followed by dysfunctions.
 By 1989, Iași had become highly industrialised, with 108,000 employees (representing 47% of the total workforce) active in 46 large state-owned enterprises, in various industries: machine building and heavy equipment, chemical, textile, pharmaceutical, metallurgical, electronics, food, energy, building materials, furniture.

-After the end of communist rule and the transition to a free market economy, the private sector has grown steadily, while much of the old industry gradually decayed.
+After the end of the Communist regime and the transition to a free market economy, the private sector has grown steadily, while much of the old industry (such as the industrial sector) gradually decayed.